elmerfer/RAPInetMHCpan/README.md

 # RAPInetMHCpan
-RAPInetMHCpan: a library to facilitate the installation and used of both netHCpan and netMHCIIpan neural networks for prediction of peptide binders (up to now only available for Linux,  Mac in progress)
+RAPInetMHCpan: a library to facilitate the installation and use of both netMHCpan and netMHCIIpan neural networks for prediction of peptides binding to MHC molecules (up to now only available for Linux,  Mac in progress)

-## Installation of RAPInetMHCpan
+## Installation of the library RAPInetMHCpan
+You may choose one of the following choices (please check the prerequisites)
+### Download the precomplied version and install from R console or RStudio
 download the precompiled version of [RAPInetMHCpan](https://github.com/elmerfer/RAPInetMHCpan/blob/master/RAPInetMHCpan_0.1.0.tar.gz), then use
 ```R
 install.packages("...../RAPInetMHCpan_0.1.0.tar.gz", repos = NULL, type = "source")